-Collision-resistant ids optimized for horizontal scaling and sequential lookup performance.
+Collision-resistant ids optimized for horizontal scaling and binary search lookup performance.

-Currently available for Node, browsers, and Ruby (see ports below -- more ports are welcome).
+Currently available for Node, browsers, Ruby, .Net, Go, PHP and Elixir (see ports below – more ports are welcome).

 cuid() returns a short random string with some collision-busting measures.
 Safe to use as HTML element ID’s, and unique server-side record lookups.